I try to help women of all shapes and sizes here at Fabulous after 40. Many of you have written asking specifically for fashion tips for larger women.

 It’s very common to see a heavy woman walking around in a “tent”.
 What I mean here is a top or dress that is big, sloppy and has no fit.
 True, some styles of plus size women’s fashion clothing have been designed this way, but most often this problem has to do with buying the wrong size.

-Many larger women choose oversize clothing to try and hide their body, when the truth is they are only drawing more attention to their body.
+Many larger women choose oversize clothing to try and hide their body, when the truth is they are only drawing more attention to it.

 Clothes need to skim your body, no matter what your shape or size.
-I don’t mean they should be tight, but they need to flow gently over the curves of your body.
+I don’t mean they should be tight, but they need to flow gently over your curves.
 It doesn’t matter whether you prefer trendy plus size women’s clothing or more sophisticated plus size women’s clothing, fit is as important as style when it comes to looking Fabulous.

-Tip # 3 - Wear Dark Colors on the Heavy Bits
+3. Wear Dark Colors on Your Heavy Half

 Big thighs? ….then wear dark navy, brown, black, gray, burgundy pants and a lighter/brighter top.
 Huge bust and tiny hips?
 Then you’d want to wear the darker color up top and the lighter color on the bottom.

-Tip # 4- Avoid Detail where you carry the Weight
+4. Avoid Detail where you carry Your Weight

 If your upper arms are beefy, a short sleeved top with sleeves that end at the thickest part of your arm is going to make them look heavier.
 A mirror is your best friend.

-Scale is also important when it comes to other things such as the thickness of your heels.
-For example, if you have heavy legs and calves a thin spiky heel is such a contrast to your legs that you are going to look like you have even heavier legs.
-A thicker heavier heel would be better for you.
+Scale is also important when it comes to the thickness of your heels.
+For example, if you have heavy legs and calves a thin spiky heel is such a contrast to your legs that your legs will look heavier than they are.
+You’d be better off in a thicker or chunky heel.

-Imagine a very heavy set woman with a tiny purse.
-It just makes her look bigger, right?
-Keep your accessories in line with your weight, size, and bone structure, and you will look slimmer.
+As for bags, Imagine a very heavy set woman carrying a tiny purse.
+It makes her look bigger, right?
+Keep your accessories in line with your weight, size, and bone structure to look your best.